Disclaimer: I do not own Hollow Kingdom.

 Young Seylin soaked up this new information like a sponge; his face glowed with pride that the King would share all this knowledge with him.
 Seylin still had not gotten over the fact that Marak had chosen to take him on as a protégé, to teach him magic personally.
 Not one of the other—real—goblins, but him.
 It had been such an honor and Seylin's keen interest and hard work in everything, magical or not, had quickly shown Marak that he had made the right choice.
 Seylin himself immensely enjoyed the lessons, and all the knowledge the King taught him had given him a profound respect for the goblin, beyond the mere respect that a subject held for his ruler.

-"You're always so knowledgeable about everything," Seylin said with the innocence of a child who believed in the most prominent adult figure in his life absolutely.
+"You're always so knowledgeable about everything," Seylin said with the innocence of a child who believed in the most prominent adult figure in his life absolutely—his mentor, his King.
 At this comment, Seylin noticed that his King's face and neck had turned a dark red.
 It rather resembled what humans called sunburn, which—fortunately—was not something that affected goblins, since they didn't often wander outside the kingdom during the hours the sun shined.
 If it was necessary for goblins to be outside during the day, such as to travel and trade with humans, or keep tabs on the locals, they always wore dark, heavy cloaks that would mask their appearances and protect them from the sun's rays and curious eyes.
-It was just as well, because on Marak, the color clashed quite horribly with the goblin's gray skin, the boy thought, feeling a slight offense to his elfin sensibilities.
+It was just as well, because on Marak, the color clashed quite horribly with the goblin's gray skin, the boy thought, his elfin sensibilities slightly offended.

 "It's okay," Marak told Seylin, aware that the child, though he did not look like a goblin, still spoke with the frankness of one.
 "I was indeed trying to find a clue in these human books about mental illnesses when I stumbled across this section on irrational fears," Marak explained.